Lutetium-Vanadium/Music/README.md

 <br>
 Then it will write a `[Desktop Entry]` to `/usr/share/applications/` so that its available in the GUI app selector of your desktop environment.

+> This app requires ffmpeg installed and available in the PATH to run

 ## Few Notes

 Since I use manjaro, building the project for linux only gives a pacman install file and AppImage.
 If using linux, you can change pacman to whatever package manager you have as per [these configuration options](https://www.electron.build/configuration/linux) in the build section of `package.json`.